poftadeh/digital-signage-app/README.md

 ### Setting Up Credentials for Basic Auth

-1. in the file `credentials.json`, replace `username` and `password` with the desired log in information.
+1. in the file `credentials.json`, replace `"username"` and `"password"` with the desired log in information.

 ### Running the App